Marketing translation can be considered an artform!

 The main elements to consider when trying to avoid cultural blunders are:

-- Metaphors, puns, idioms all make all the text appealing and allow people to keep in mind the brand.
+- Metaphors, puns, idioms all make all the text appealing and allow people to keep the brand in mind.

 - Images and Colours are not perceived the same in all languages and cultures.
 They can be related to different connotations in different cultures.
 Brand names must be taken into account through a correct and respectful adaptation process if required.